Belle II Software development

 46 Quick little function that creates a string for B2INFO from a list of strings.

-47 But it appends a newline character + the necessary indentation to the follwing line
+47 But it appends a newline character + the necessary indentation to the following line

 48 so that the B2INFO output is nicely aligned.